Dharmi1503/Natural-Language-to-Python-Code-Generator/README.md

 # Natural-Language-to-Python-Code-Generator
 A simple AI/ML-based Python project that converts natural language instructions into executable Python code using rule-based NLP techniques.
 This project demonstrates how basic natural language processing can be used to understand user intent and generate corresponding code without relying on external APIs or heavy ML frameworks.

+Features
+ Converts English instructions into Python code
+ Simple and easy-to-understand implementation
+ No external APIs used
+ Beginner-friendly and well-structured
+ Easily extendable for more commands

+Technologies Used
+ Python
+ Regular Expressions (Regex)
+ Rule-based NLP